-How to use Keyboard accessibility features on Mac
+Is typing on your Mac hard?
+These keyboard accessibility features can help!

 Drag the slider to determine how much the keyboard should fade.

-- Click the checkbox to enable keyboard sounds when using the Accessibility Keyboard.
+- Click the checkbox to enable keyboard sounds when using the accessibility keyboard.

 Click the drop-down to set when keys on the keyboard should register as "pressed."

-- Click the checkboxes to allow the Accessibility Keyboard to automatically insert and remove spaces and capitalize sentences.
+- Click the checkboxes to allow the Accessibility Keyboard to insert and remove spaces and capitalize sentences automatically.

 Click Hot Corners.